Altinn/altinn-studio-docs/content/api/authentication/enterpriseuser/_index.en.md

 the machine port for the actual authentication of the certificate, as well as an exchange of the machine port token together with the username and password.

-Administration of Enterprise users is documented [here] (https://altinn.github.io/docs/api/rest/kom-i-gang/virksomhetsbrukere/).
+Administration of Enterprise users is documented [here](https://altinn.github.io/docs/api/rest/kom-i-gang/virksomhetsbrukere/).

-Login and exchange of tokens are documents here [here] (https://altinn.github.io/docs/api/rest/kom-i-gang/virksomhet/#autentisering-med-virksomhetsbruker-og-maskinporten)
+Login and exchange of tokens are documents here [here](https://altinn.github.io/docs/api/rest/kom-i-gang/virksomhet/#autentisering-med-virksomhetsbruker-og-maskinporten)

-Postman example can be found [here] (https://github.com/Altinn/altinn-studio/blob/master/src/test/Postman/collections/Organization.postman_collection.json).
+Postman example can be found [here](https://github.com/Altinn/altinn-studio/blob/master/src/test/Postman/collections/Organization.postman_collection.json).

 Further use against the Altinn App API and Platform API is similar to having an Altinn token based on an ID port session.